CtrlK

 Completeness

-Clearly answers both what (implement reference architecture with best-practice layout) and when (designing integrations, reviewing structure, establishing standards) with explicit 'Use when' and 'Trigger with' clauses.
+Clearly answers both 'what' (implement Documenso reference architecture with best-practice project layout) and 'when' (designing new integrations, reviewing project structure, establishing architecture standards) with explicit trigger phrases provided.

 3 / 3